SushritPasupuleti/Alpine-HTMX-Go/README.md

 ## Design Considerations and Advice

+- All `htmx` response logic goes into the `htmx` directory, while the `handlers` directory contains the `json` response logic and invokes `htmx` handlers if the request expects `htmx` responses.

 - Create helper functions to return specific `error` types.
 This will help you to handle errors in a more granular way.
 Example: `NotFound`, `Unauthorized`, `Forbidden`, `BadRequest`, `InternalServerError` could trigger rendering of a toast notification or a banner.

+- Utilize your language's native templating engine to render HTML more dynamically.
+Example: `Go`'s `html/template` package or `Python`'s `jinja2` package.

+## Additional Resources

+- [Lit](https://lit.dev/) - A library for building fast, lightweight web components.
+(Requires a build step, and relies on node.js ecosystem)

+- [spf.js](https://youtube.github.io/spfjs/) - A lightweight JS framework used by YouTube to do a lot of things that HTMX does, while relying on JSON responses from the server.

 ## Pros and Cons